 But the ongoing breakdown of the global monetary system is likely to be the main reason for the rising gold price since 2001.
 It will likely be the main reason for a continuing rise in precious metals prices too.

 War can be a very good reason to hold some precious metals offshore.
-New Zealand is known as one of the top 5 best places to store gold (and silver) offshore.
+New Zealand is a long way from North Korea and is known as one of the top 5 best places to store gold offshore (source: Nomad Capitalist).